jflet004/dnd-spells/README.md

 ## Installation

-To install, just fork and clone this [repository](https://github.com/jflet004/dnd-spells).
+To install, just fork this [repository](https://github.com/jflet004/dnd-spells).

 ![GIF](images/forkAndClone.gif)

+Once you copy the HTTPS link, head over to the terminal and clone it.

 ```bash
 git clone https://github.com/jflet004/dnd-spells.git
 ```

-Once thats done, make sure you `cd` into the correct folder.
+When thats done, make sure you `cd` into the correct folder.

 ```bash
 cd dnd-spells